 • Integrate other healthy hydrating beverages into your company’s offerings, including fruit juices, Gatorade, and sparkling waters.

-• Share the importance of limiting coffee to 4 cups a day since caffeine is a leading cause of dehydration.
+• Share the importance of limiting coffee to four cups a day since caffeine is a leading cause of dehydration.

-Of course, good ol' water is the primary source of hydration to make readily accessible to your staff.
+Of course, water is the primary source of hydration to make readily accessible to your staff.
 The question is, what is the delivery method that promotes the most usage?

 Water fountains are affordable and turn on with the rest of your operation’s plumbing.
-However, many people shy away from using public water fountains.
-The handles, spigots, and basins on water fountains can pose unsanitary health risks for your employees.
+However, many people shy away from using public water fountains during the pandemic for good cause.
+The handles, spigots, and basins on water fountains can pose heightened health risks for your employees.
+Consider closing water fountains or creating signage with instructions on best practices for filling personal water bottles instead of drinking directly from the spigot.

-This can lead to more sick days, since these moist areas are breeding grounds for bacteria like E-coli, legionella, and coliform.
-Some surveys indicate that 76% of Americans will NOT drink from a public fountain.
-How can you expect your employees to practice proper hydration if most of them avoid fountains?
+COVID-19 aside, this can lead to more sick days, since these moist areas are breeding grounds for bacteria like E-coli, legionella, and coliform.
+Some surveys conducted prior to 2020 indicated that 76% of Americans will NOT drink from a public fountain.
+How can you expect your employees to practice proper hydration if most of them avoid fountains, especially now?

 Partnering with a beverage distributor like Bernick’s provides the highest-quality drinking water in personal-use bottles.
 Brands like Aquafina and others ensure that each bottle contains 100% purified, filtered water.
-Bottled water eliminates the potential for public-use bacterial contamination.
-And the best part is that when an employee cracks the lid on a bottle of water, they are likely to drink the entire bottle to avoid waste – since a bottle of water has a high perceived value.
+Bottled water eliminates the potential for public-use contamination and promotes workplace safety.
+And the best part is that when an employee cracks the lid on a bottle of water, they are likely to drink the entire bottle to avoid waste—since a bottle of water has a high perceived value.

 Bernick’s can also work with businesses to bundle water with other sources of effective hydration, including fruit juices, flavored sparkling water, and sports drinks like Gatorade that are fortified with electrolytes to help replace what workers lose during periods of physical labor.
 All drinks can be made accessible through coolers, low- or zero-cost vending machines, company refrigerators in the break room, or even Bernick’s micro markets.